Who we are

 BA, Grad Dip HR, MCom, GAICD

-Mary joined Children and Young People with Disability Australia (CYDA) as Chief Executive Officer in July 2019.
+Mary (she/her) joined Children and Young People with Disability Australia (CYDA) as Chief Executive Officer in July 2019.
 Over her career she has worked across policy and research, advocacy and service delivery to progress positive outcomes for children and young people, and the broader determinants of social wellbeing.
 She has family experience of disability as a parent, and is a passionate advocate for the rights of children and young people.

 Her previous roles have been Deputy Chief Executive Officer of the Victorian Council of Social Service (VCOSS) for almost five years; Manager, Children, Young People and Families at the City of Whittlesea; and Associate Director of translational research, policy and service development at the Centre for Community Child Health at the Murdoch Children's Research Institute.